 Unit pPhib3 corresponds to the former La Fouille Stock of Girard (1995).
 Granite is grey and has a pinkish alteration patina.
 The rock is fine grained and even grained with sparse feldspar porphyroclasts.
 Microcline and plagioclase contents are the same, whereas quartz is less abundant (20-25%).
 Plagioclase is subhedral, slightly damouritized and locally as droplets in microcline.
 Light brown biotite (locally chloritized) and muscovite account for ~10% of this granite.
 Epidote (<3%), opaque minerals, apatite, allanite and zircon are the main accessory minerals.
 Twisted twins and undulatory extinctions attest to the deformation that affected these rocks.

 The Hibou Stock includes small (metric) intrusions described only in the Déborah Lake area (Girard, 1995).
-Unit pPhib1 represents the most common granitoid on outcrops, consisting of a series of intrusions 1-20 m wide, located 2 km east of Hibou Lake.
-Intrusions of unit pPhib2 are located at the north end of Déborah Lake, while unit pPhib3 is a small massif located ~3 km north of La Fouille Lake.
+Unit pPhib1 is the most common granitoid on outcrops, consisting of a series of seams 1-20 m wide, located 2 km east of Hibou Lake.
+Seams of unit pPhib2 are located at the north end of Déborah Lake, while unit pPhib3 is a small massif located ~3 km north of La Fouille Lake.